Hjkim118/cse15l-lab-reports/lab1.md

 ```
 It was working in /lecture1 directory before the command was written and after executing the code, it stayed in /lecture1 directory.
 Since cat is for print, creating, or merging files, if it is used with a directory, it does not execute anything.
+This is an error because the command cat needs the file name as an argument instead of a directory.

 ```
 [user@sahara ~/lecture1]$ cat Hello.java